isomerpages/moe-yuanchingsec/_happenings/Happenings/April.md

 ![](/images/drama%20syf.PNG)

-Our English Drama CCA has performed for SYF on 17 April 2023.<br>
+Our English Drama CCA has performed for SYF on 17 April 2023.<br> English Drama has achieved **Certificate of Accomplishment** for SYF!
-Congratulations to the English Drama CCA members for their hardwork and poignant performance!
+Congratulations to the English Drama CCA members for their hardwork and poignant showcase!

 **Indian Dance**